hashicorp/nomad/website/source/guides/web-ui/access.html.md

 # Accessing the Web UI

 The Nomad Web UI is served alongside the API.
 If you visit the Nomad server address in a web browser, you will be redirected to the Web UI, which is served under `/ui`.
 If you are unsure what port the Nomad HTTP API is running on, try the default port: `4646`.

 The first page you will see is a listing of all Jobs for the default namespace.

-~> Screenshot!!
+~> Screenshot

 The entire Web UI sitemap is [documented as an API](/api/ui.html).

 ## Getting to the Web UI from the CLI

 In order to make it as seamless as possible to jump between the CLI and UI, the Nomad CLI has a [`ui` subcommand](/docs/commands/ui.html).
 This command can take any identifier and open the appropriate web page.

 **Open the UI directly to look at a job:**